utlib/collections-uoft/docs/2024_migration_guide.md

 It is with much excitement that the University of Toronto Libraries Information Technology Services announces the March 2024 beta launch of its new website for the Collections U of T service.
 This migration is the result of a multi-year project by ITS staff to move the Collections U of T service off of Islandora 7 (Drupal 7) as Drupal 7 reaches [end of support on January 5, 2025](https://www.drupal.org/about/drupal-7/d7eol/partners?gad_source=1&gclid=CjwKCAiA_tuuBhAUEiwAvxkgTpcqWPPQRldzo2woWqXjQGdC9r5TTSbAuycGH45nlNF-2FpSv2Iv9xoCsB8QAvD_BwE).

-**Access the new Collections U of T beta website at [https://collections-beta.library.utoronto.ca/](https://collections-beta.library.utoronto.ca/).**
+**You can access the new Collections U of T beta website at [https://collections-beta.library.utoronto.ca/](https://collections-beta.library.utoronto.ca/).**

 Please note that the beta site is only available on U of T networks.
 You must use VPN to access the beta site off campus.